eclipse-cdt-cloud/theia-trace-extension/doc/adr/0002-GraphQL.md

 </details>

 1. GraphQL would be offered as a TSP option alongside current REST endpoints.
-1. Resolver functions in GraphQL Server would rely on current REST endpoints.
+1. Resolver functions in GraphQL Server would [rely on current REST endpoints][rest].
 1. Clients may then gradually benefit from the emerging GraphQL, through TSP.
 1. GraphQL Server may then hide more and more endpoints less used by clients.